-Your lawyer may employ several methods to prove pain and suffering in your claim for personal injury or medical malpractice compensation.
+Your lawyer may employ several methods to prove pain and suffering in your personal injury or medical malpractice claim.
 Some documents your lawyer may use to prove that your pain and suffering exist include:

 - Medical bills